Capital Walkers group logo.

 The High Weald Landscape Trail offers a captivating 95-mile journey through the counties of Sussex and Kent.
 The High Weald—designated as an Area of Outstanding Natural Beauty —remains a lush, diverse mix of woodlands, grasslands, heathlands, meadows, hop gardens, orchards, and hammer ponds.

 This is the second of the five sections of the trail and offers a perfect blend of nature, history, and Sussex charm.
 Starting in Haywards Heath, we soon connect with the High Weald trail that leads through beautiful countryside and past Ardingly Reservoir (should we had the time, a serene spot ideal for birdwatching).
-From there, the path winds through the rolling fields and ancient woodlands of the High Weald, passing the picturesque village of West Hoathly, known for St. Margaret’s Church and The Priest House, a fascinating medieval timber-framed house.
-We may stop here for lunch, so please bring a packed meal.
+From there, the path winds through the rolling fields and ancient woodlands of the High Weald, passing the picturesque village of West Hoathly, known for St. Margaret’s Church and The Priest House (a fascinating medieval timber-framed house now a museum that charges for entrance).
+We may stop here at the gardens of the Church for a late lunch, so please bring a packed meal and some snacks to carry through the morning.
+Public toilets available in the village.

-The route is best described as undulating, with a mix of gentle ascents and descents.
-The walk will be brisk (2.5–3 miles per hour) and we might enjoy some blue bells along the way .
+The route - with almost no surfaced country roads - is best described as undulating, with a mix of gentle ascents and descents.
+The walk will be brisk (2.5–3 miles per hour), and we may enjoy some bluebells — and hopefully, wood anemones — along the way.

 Saturday, 26 April 2025